Pushpavel/AutoCp/README.md

 ### File Structure

 <kbd>Gather Problems</kbd> Action generates solution files inside a folder named by
-the [group](https://github.com/jmerle/competitive-companion#explanation) that the problem belows to.
+the [group](https://github.com/jmerle/competitive-companion#explanation) (mostly Contest Name) that the problem belongs to.

 > Moving or renaming files will unlink the solution file to its problem
+> This restriction will be removed

 ### Limitations
+Hopefully, these limitations will be removed soon.

 - Memory Limit is ignored.
 - Strict File Structure
 - No Debugging through AutoCp
+- Only files created by AutoCp can be run by AutoCp

 ### Help? 😀